 Historically, the El Cobre property formed part of Almaden's larger Caballo Blanco property.
 Pursuant to an agreement between Almaden and Goldgroup Mining Inc. ("Goldgroup") dated February 5, 2010, Goldgroup gained the right to acquire a 70% interest in Almaden's 100% owned Caballo Blanco project under the condition that a portion of the Caballo Blanco property, the El Cobre property, be transferred to a new entity, owned 60% by Almaden and 40% by Goldgroup.
-Subsequently, on October 17, 2011, Almaden closed an agreement with Goldgroup to sell its remaining 30% interest in the Caballo Blanco property and to acquire a 100% interest in the El Cobre property, subject to a sliding scale royalty payable to a third party.
+Subsequently, on October 17, 2011, Almaden closed an agreement with Goldgroup to sell its remaining 30% interest in the Caballo Blanco property and to acquire a 100% interest in the El Cobre property.
 This asset was transferred to Almadex as detailed in the Plan of Arrangement on July 31, 2015.
+Almadex now owns 100% interest in El Cobre, subject to a sliding-scale NSR equivalent to 0.5% in the event that production from the property exceeds 10,001 tonnes per day of ore.
+This NSR can be reduced to 0.25% at this production rate through the payment of US\$3 million.